laurelherting/lmh-headspace/AWS/examTips.md

 ### S3
 #### What does a URL look like?
-  It’s always the region, then S3, then the region, then .amazon.aws.com, then / and the bucket name ex.
+  It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name ex.
 Https://s3-eu-west1.amazonaws.com/acloudguru *Successful upload = HTTP 200 code